Rapidity Gaps in Double Diffraction Events at LHC and Baryon-anti Baryon Torus: Double Diffractive Dissociation as an Exchange with Pomeron Torus

 \section{Double Diffractive Dissociation as an Exchange with Pomeron Torus}

-Double diffraction dissociation (DD) is a next order in the topological expansion after the pomeron exchange and should be presented as one pomeron exchange with two-pomeron "loop" in the center, see figure~\ref{DD}.
+Double diffraction dissociation (DD) is a next order in the topological expansion after the pomeron exchange and should be presented as one pomeron exchange with pomeron loop in the center, see figure~\ref{DD}.

-Actually it is the topological cylinder with a "handle" that takes $(1/9)^2$ from the pomeron exchange cross section (1,2 percent of $\sigma_{prod}$) at LHC energies.
-If the central pomeron loop was not cut, we are having the DD spectra of produced hadrons: two intervals at the ends of rapidity range, which are populated with multi particle production, and the valuable gap in the center of rapidity, see figure~\ref{multiplicity_with_gap}.